tomdaniels/code_pollution/README.md

 ## Get Started

 Clone or download the repository and install the requirements.txt with `pip`.
-Run the script with your PAT via command line args:
+Run the script with your username & PAT via command line args:

 ```bash
 usage: main.py [-h] [-u USERNAME] [-t TOKEN] [-i IGNORE [IGNORE ...]]